Imshan92/NE_Bandit/README.md

 ######Level0:
 ```
-ssh to bandit0@bandit.labs.overthewire.org using the password bandit0 and we are in our shell.
+ssh to bandit0@bandit.labs.overthewire.org link using the password bandit0.

 # ssh bandit0@bandit.labs.overthewire.org
 ```

 ######Level0->Level1:
 ```
+Readme file is in our home directory.
+Simply “cat” it and grab the password for level1.

 bandit0@melinda:~$ ls
 readme
 bandit0@melinda:~$ cat readme